JustinMShea/phoenixdown/README.md

 ### `csl/`

 Specific style files for bibliographies should be stored here.
-The default is the APA style required for the Capstone.
-A good source for citation styles is https://github.com/citation-style-language/styles#readme
+The default APA style required for the Capstone is already here.

 ### `figure/` and `data/`